andreterceiro/treemap/README.md

 And the user will can insert the total size in 2 fields, resulting in values like 1000x2000.

-Let's try to use the canvas size 850 x 550 (width x height) and 6 items, making the solution varianting between the arrangment 2x3 and 3x2.
+Let's try to use the total area size 850 x 550 (`width` x `height`) and 6 items, making the solution varianting between the arrangment 2x3 and 3x2.

 Let's start with 3x2.